Use Flow with multiple languages

 I speak Hinglish but Flow only transcribes in Hindi or English

-Select Hinglish (🇮🇳) explicitly from the language list, rather than Hindi or English alone.
+Select Hinglish explicitly from the language list, rather than Hindi or English alone.
+With Hinglish selected, Hindi speech is romanized into Hinglish and English speech is formatted as normal English.

 Limitations and notes

 • Flow does not support rapid language switching within a single sentence.
-Some language pairs work better than others — English with Spanish, French, or German generally performs better than English with Chinese or Japanese.
+English paired with Spanish, French, or German performs better than English paired with Chinese or Japanese.

-• Non-English transcription is improving but is not yet as reliable as English.
+• Non-English transcription is not yet as accurate as English.

 • Text Styles require English (American or British) as a selected language on iOS.
-On desktop and Android, Text Styles are available regardless of language.
+Personalized styles only apply when dictating in English across all platforms.

 Still need help?